 Means Test

-The New Bankruptcy Law created a Means Test that you must pass before you file Chapter 7 bankruptcy.
-The Means Test compares your income to the median family income for a household of your size.
+One of the biggest changes brought about by the New Bankruptcy Law, was the creation of the Means Test, an income-analysis test that you must pass before you can file for Chapter 7 relief.
+The test compares your income to the median family income for a household of your size.
 Median income is determined according to your state.
 If you live in San Diego or anywhere else in California, the median family income applied is the California median income.

-If, ultimately, you can pass the Means Test, then you can file a Chapter 7 bankruptcy.
-If you cannot pass, then your bankruptcy attorney will recommend that you file repayment bankruptcy, such as a Chapter 13 bankruptcy.
+If, ultimately, you can pass, then you can file under Chapter 7.
+If you cannot pass, then your bankruptcy attorney will recommend that you file repayment bankruptcy, such as a Chapter 13.

-Once you file a repayment bankruptcy, such as Chapter 13, at the advice of your lawyer, the Means Test is still applied, but not to see if you pass and can file bankruptcy.
-Rather, the Means Test is applied to determine how much, if any, of your unsecured debt you need to repay in your Chapter 13 case.
+Once you file a repayment bankruptcy, such as Chapter 13, at the advice of your lawyer, the Means Test is still applied, but not to see if you pass and can qualify to file.
+Rather, the test is applied, in a slightly different way, to determine how much, if any, of your unsecured debt you need to repay in your Chapter 13 case.

-While there is no substitute for having an experienced bankruptcy attorney perform a thorough Means Test analysis, here is a brief overview of what the Means Test entails:
+While there is no substitute for having an experienced San Diego bankruptcy attorney perform a thorough Means Test analysis, here is a brief overview of what the Means Test entails:

 1. Six Month Period.
 First, you must determine the applicable six month Means Test period, which is the past six full calendar months, not including the current month.
 For example, if it is now December 10, 2010, the applicable six month period would be June 1, 2010 – November 30, 2010.

 2. Your Gross Income.
 Next, you add up how much gross income (income before taxes) you have made during the applicable six month period.
 Count only the money that you actually received during the six month period, not money that you earned but have not yet received.
-This will be your total six month income for Means Test purposes.
+This will be your total six month income.

 3. Annualize Your Income.
 Then turn your total six month income into an annualized (yearly) figure by multiplying the figure by two.
-This will be your total annual income for Means Test purposes.
+This will be your total annual income.

 4. Spouse’s Gross Income.
 If you are married and living together with your spouse (husband or wife), repeat steps 2 and 3.